HungaryOfficial Name: Republic of Hungary

 Hungarian highways are generally in good condition.
 Urban road maintenance is also good, although areas under construction are not always adequately marked or blockaded.
 In Budapest, many roads are often under construction.
 Outside the city, roads are often narrow, poorly lit, and can be in a poor state of repair in some areas.
 Train crossings are not always well-signed.
 Pedestrians, tractors, and farm animals often use these small rural roads, so stay alert.
 Additional information on road conditions is available from “Útinform” at (36)(1)336-2400.

 Hungary has zero tolerance for driving under the influence of alcohol.
-Police often conduct routine roadside checks where breath-analysis tests are administered.
+Police often conducts routine roadside checks and administers breath-analysis tests.
 If you are caught driving after drinking, you will face jail and fines.
 Penalties for a car accident involving injury or death are one to five years in prison.
-Police stop vehicles regularly to check documents.
+Police stops vehicles regularly to check documents.
 It is against the law to use a hand-held cell phone while driving anywhere in Hungary.

 You can drive in Hungary with a valid U.S. driver’s license for one year as long as you have a certified Hungarian translation of the license attached to it.
 Hungary also recognizes international driver’s permits (IDP) issued by the American Automobile Association (AAA) and the American Automobile Touring Alliance, when used along with a valid state driver’s license.
 If you have an IDP, you do not need to have the license translated, but must carry the IDP and state driver’s license together.
 After one year in Hungary, U.S. citizens must obtain a Hungarian driver’s license.
 For further information on this procedure visit the U.S. Embassy’s website.

-The speed limit for cars and motorcycles on the highway is 130 km per hour (approximately 80 mph); on highways, it is 110 km per hour (approximately 65 mph); and in towns and villages it is 50 km per hour (approximately 30 mph).
-Many drivers do not observe the speed limits, and you should be extra careful on two-way roads where local drivers pass each other frequently and allow for less space than you may be used to.
+The speed limit for cars and motorcycles on the freeways is 130 km/h; on rural expressways it is 110 km /h; and in towns and villages it is 50 km/h.
+Many drivers do not observe the speed limits, and you should be extra careful on two-way roads with aggressive local drivers and less space for passing.
 Car seats are required for infants.
 Children under age 12 may not sit in the front seat.
 Seat belts are mandatory for everyone in the car.
 You may not turn right on a red light.
-The police issue tickets for traffic violations and charge fines on the spot.
-The police will give you a postal check (money order) on which the amount of the fine to be paid is written, and this postal check may be presented and paid at any Hungarian post office.
-Sometimes in disputes about fines or the offense, the police will confiscate your passport and issue a receipt for the passport with an “invitation letter” to appear at the police station the next day or day after to resolve the dispute.
+The police issues tickets for traffic violations and charges fines on the spot.
+The police will issue you a postal check (money order) that reflects the amount of the fine.
+You may pay the fine at any Hungarian post office.
+When dispute about fines or offence is involved the police will confiscate your passport and issue “invitation letter” to appear at the police station the next day or day after to resolve the dispute.
 Your passport is returned after resolution and/or the payment of the fine.